someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ## How Metrics Are Made

-Now Prometheus' Web UI will provide syntax help and auto-complete for available metric names.
-However you might be wondering, how are you supposed to know which metrics exist?
+Now, the Prometheus web UI will provide syntax help and auto-complete for available metric names.
+However, you might be wondering—how are you supposed to know which metrics exist?
 How do you know what other metrics there are and where something like `resoto_instances_total` is defined?

-Glad you asked.
-All Metrics are configured in the `resoto.metrics` [config](/docs/getting-started/configuring-resoto).
-Within [Resoto Shell (`resh`)](/docs/concepts/components/shell) execute:
+Metrics are configured in the `resoto.metrics` [configuration](/docs/getting-started/configuring-resoto).
+Within [Resoto Shell (`resh`)](/docs/concepts/components/shell), simply execute:

 ```bash
 > config edit resoto.metrics